kakashidinho/metalangle/README.md

 - MetalANGLE is being migrated into official ANGLE repo.
 So this repo might not get updated for a while.
 - Almost all basic samples has been tested to work fine.
 - __OpenGL ES 2.0__ functionalities are 100% completed.
 - OpenGL ES 3.0 functionalities are being developed.
+See [gles3 branch](https://github.com/kakashidinho/metalangle/tree/gles3).
 - __Almost all of ANGLE end2end tests have been passed__.
 See [List of failed tests](src/libANGLE/renderer/metal/README.md#Failed-ANGLE-end2end-tests).
 - __97.7% of OpenGL ES 2.0 conformance tests passed__.
 See [Khronos VK-GL-CTS](https://github.com/KhronosGroup/VK-GL-CTS).
 - [MGLKit](src/libANGLE/renderer/metal/DevSetup.md#MGLKit) utilities classes have been added.
 Providing kind of similar functionalies to Apples's GLKit.